InspiryThemes/realhomes-docs/docs/property-settings.md

 ### **Require Login to Display Property Detail Page**

-You can choose to display the content of property details page in **Dashboard → Real Homes → Customize Settings → Property Detail Page → Basics**.
+You can choose to display the content of property details page in **Dashboard → RealHomes → Customize Settings → Property Detail Page → Basics**.

 ![Basic Settings of Property Detail Page](images/single-property-page/require-login-to-display-property-content.png)

 ### **Property Address**

-You can hide the property address in **Dashboard → Real Homes → Customize Settings → Property Detail Page → Basics**.
+You can hide the property address in **Dashboard → RealHomes → Customize Settings → Property Detail Page → Basics**.

 ![Basic Settings of Property Detail Page](images/single-property-page/property-address.png)

 ### **Section Labels**

-You can modify the labels of all the sections in **Dashboard → Real Homes → Customize Settings → Property Detail Page → Basics**.
+You can modify the labels of all the sections in **Dashboard → RealHomes → Customize Settings → Property Detail Page → Basics**.

 ![Basic Settings of Property Detail Page](images/single-property-page/property-detail-basics-2.png)